inveniosoftware/docs-invenio-rdm/docs/reference/search.md

 ### When Not to Use the Suggest API

 - **Small or Specific Datasets:** Less beneficial for well-defined datasets.
-- **Performance Constraints:** Because the suggest API creates large amounts of token using the `edge_ngram` filter, it is important to observe how it affects the index size.
+- **Performance Constraints:** Because the suggest API creates large amounts of tokens using the `edge_ngram` filter, it is important to observe how it affects the index size.
   - A reasonable trade-off might involve an index size increase of up to 20-30% if it significantly improves search speed and relevance.
   - A 10-20% improvement in response times might justify a moderate increase in index size.